lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

    ![](assets/upload-new-assets3.png)

 After uploading all the assets or folders to the NEW folder, publish the contribution folder to AEM Assets.
-See, [Publish contribution folder to AEM Assets](brand-portal-publish-contribution-folder-to-aem-assets.md).

 ## Publish contribution folder to AEM Assets {#publish-contribution-folder-to-aem}

 Brand Portal users can publish the contribution folder to AEM Assets without needing access to the AEM author instance.

-Ensure that you have gone through the [asset requirements](brand-portal-download-asset-requirements.md) and upload the newly created assets in **NEW** folder within the contribution folder.
-See, [Upload assets to contribution folder](brand-portal-upload-assets-to-contribution-folder.md).
+Ensure that you have gone through the asset requirements and upload the newly created assets in **NEW** folder within the contribution folder.

 **To publish contribution folder:**